ayman-ibrahim/ProcessLoadingView/README.md

 ```

-# to get the locations in the circle circumference:
+# To get the locations in the circle circumference:

 ![Alt Text](http://math.rice.edu/~pcmi/sphere/degrad.gif)